Top 10 diving records in the world

 Cristi Quill sets Guinness World Record for diving

-After doing some research on the subject, she realized that no woman had set this record.
+After researching the topic, she realized that no woman had set this record.
 That’s when she decided to be the first.

-With a lot of emotion, she formed the “amazing team” with some of her friends.
+Filled with emotion, she formed her “amazing team” with a group of friends.

-After a period of six months of training she achieved her feat that served not only to honor her mother but to take another step towards equality between men and women.
+After six months of intense training, she achieved her goal—not only to honor her mother, but also to take another step toward gender equality.

-At the same time, she collected $4,500 which was used for research to fight cancer.
+At the same time, she raised $4,500, which was donated to cancer research.

 You can see the video of Cristi’s dive at the following link: